Yonatan Cohen

-Yonatan Cohen (יונתן כהן; born 29 June 1996) is an Israeli professional footballer who plays as a forward for Hapoel Petah Tikva and the Israel national team.
+Yonatan Cohen (יונתן כהן; born 29 June 1996) is an Israeli professional footballer who plays as an attacking midfielder or as a forward for Thai League 1 club Bangkok United and the Israel national team.

 Early life

-Cohen was born in Tel Aviv, Israel, to a family of Ashkenazi Jewish and Polish-Jewish descent.
+Cohen was born in Tel Aviv, Israel, to a family of Ashkenazi Jewish (Polish-Jewish) descent.
 His older brother Guy Cohen is also a footballer, and his father Mickey Cohen is an Israeli retired footballer who played for Maccabi Tel Aviv as well.

-He also holds a Polish passport, which eased his move to certain European football leagues.
+He also holds a Polish passport, on account of his Ashkenazi Jewish descent, which eases the move to certain European football leagues.